ChessJava/learngit/readme.txt

 Creating a new branch is quick and simple.

-Git is a free software...
+Git is a free software...(fix bug-101)

 First times test send data to Github.